Sean-Mc-Mahon/inner-purr/README.md

 - [Git](https://git-scm.com/) - used for version control

-- Branches were used to experiment with ...
+- Branches were used to experiment with autopep.

 ---